informational alert

 12. Engage community members on key safety projects.

-Projects will be on streets in the High Crash Network and in areas that score higher on PBOT’s Equity Matrix.
+Projects will be on streets in the High Crash Network and in areas with higher traffic safety disparities and communities living with low incomes.

 13. Analyze deficiencies in the High Crash Network using a Safe System approach.